Midfielder: Deep-lying playmaker

-Italian deep-lying playmaker Andrea Pirlo executing a pass for Juventus.
-Pirlo is often regarded as one of the best deep-lying playmakers of all time.
+Italian deep-lying playmaker Andrea Pirlo, often regarded as one of the best in the position with Juventus.

 A deep-lying playmaker (Strolling 10) is a holding midfielder who specialises in ball skills such as passing, rather than defensive skills like tackling.
 When this player has the ball, they may attempt longer or more complex passes than other holding players.
 They may try to set the tempo of their team's play, retain possession, or build plays through short exchanges, or they may try to pass the ball long to a centre forward or winger, or even pass short to a teammate in the hole, the area between the opponents' defenders and midfielders.

 In Italy, the deep-lying playmaker is known as a regista, whereas in Brazil, it is known as a "meia-armador".
 In Italy, the role of the regista developed from the centre half-back or centromediano metodista position in Vittorio Pozzo's metodo system (a precursor of the central or holding midfield position in the 2–3–2–3 formation), as the metodistas responsibilities were not entirely defensive but also creative; as such, the metodista was not solely tasked with breaking down possession, but also with starting attacking plays after winning back the ball.

 Writer Jonathan Wilson instead described Xabi Alonso's holding midfield role as that of a "creator", a player who was responsible for retaining possession in the manner of a more old-fashioned deep-lying playmaker or regista, noting that: "although capable of making tackles, [Alonso] focused on keeping the ball moving, occasionally raking long passes out to the flanks to change the angle of attack."

 2–3–5 formation: the wing-halves (yellow) flank the centre half.